iivkovic70/iivkovic70.github.io/_posts/2018-07-02-MBAM-force-encryption.markdown

 categories: microsoft bitlocker mbam
 ---

-# How to force bitlocker encyption after MBAM agent install
+# How to force bitlocker encryption after MBAM agent install

 So you made GPOs, distributed MBAM clients and waited for several hours (even days?) but encryption do not start ...